Jaro, Iloilo City: Spanish colonial era

 Originally named Salog or Saro, it was also referred to as "Ilaya" or "mountain/dry land" together with La Paz which was referred to as "Ilawod" or "sea/wet land".
 It had been one of the richer areas of Iloilo City even during the Spanish colonial period (1521–1898) and probably the richest town of the entire colony.
 Historical artifacts indicate that it had once conducted trade with China and Siam (Thailand) due to its port along the navigable river that ran through the town.
 It was also the center of religious and economic power in the Visayas during the Spanish rule.
+Although there were no pure Spaniards living in Jaro in the early Spanish period as they mostly lived in the nearby cities of: Oton, Villa de Arevalo, Iloilo City, Dumangas, and Molo, there were still 470 Spanish-Filipino mestizo families; as well as 11 pure Chinese-Filipino families and 665 Chinese-Filipino mestizo families that were scattered all across the province of Iloilo, of which Jaro belongs to it, and that large amounts of Spanish-Filipino mestizos and Chinese-Filipino mestizos had lived in Jaro.